• Skip to main content

 Print Rate this Recipe

-These delicious Caramel Apple Slices are easy to make and a great way to easily enjoy homemade caramel apples.
-Crisp apple slices, covered in peanut butter, chocolate, caramel, and various toppings.
+Caramel Apple Slices are crisp apple slices, covered in peanut butter, chocolate, caramel, and various toppings.

 Course: Desserts, Snack